 Motor Neurone Disease Group

 Neurodegenerative diseases have a devastating impact on quality of life and impose a tremendous burden on the health care system.
-Motor neurone disease (MND) is the most rapidly fatal, with increasing physical disability and death typically within 2-3 years from symptom onset.
+Motor neurone disease (MND) is the most rapidly fatal, with increasing physical disability and death typically within 2-3 years from the onset of symptoms.

 About our research